ionic-team/stencil/BREAKING_CHANGES.md

   }
 ```

-You might wonder why not using `window` or `document` directly.
+You might wonder why not use `window` or `document` directly.
 While technically it would work just fine in a browser, it will likely cause issues once you try to prerender your application.

-This is due to the fact that prerendering runs in `node` which is a different JavaScript environment that does not have the global `window` or `document` objects.
+This is due to the fact that prerendering runs in `node`, which is a different JavaScript environment that does not have the global `window` or `document` objects.
 These new APIs fill the gap!
 But if there are no plans to prerender components, using browser globals is perfectly acceptable.

 ### setMode() and getMode()